Paval Sieviaryniec

 Paval Kastancinavič Sieviaryniec (Павал Канстанцінавіч Севярынец, born December 30, 1976) is a Belarusian journalist and Christian democratic politician and youth leader and one of the founders of the Young Front.

-Since June 7, 2020 he is under arrest.
-Amnesty International considers him a prisoner of conscience.
-On May 25, 2021, he was sentenced to seven years in prison on charges of organizing mass unrest.

 Biography

 Paval Sieviaryniec was born in Orsha, Vitebsk Region into a family of a journalist Kastuś Sieviaryniec and a school teacher Tacciana Sieviaryniec.
 In 1994, he graduated from school with a gold medal.
 In 2000 he graduated from the Geography faculty of the Belarusian State University.

 From 1994 till 1999 he worked as journalist for several state and commercial newspapers.
 Since 1998 Paval Sieviaryniec became known for his essays and his work as a publicist.

 Political activity

 In 1995, Paval Sieviaryniec joined the Belarusian Popular Front "Adradžeńnie".
 In February 1997, he became leader of the Minsk youth fraction of the organization.
 In September 1997, he was elected the Young Front co-chair at the Constituent Assembly.

 In 1997-2004 Sieviaryniec became known as leader of mass youth protests against policy of the president Lukashenko.

 Within the framework of his activities in the Young Front Paval Sieviaryniec initiated many educational projects as well as projects promoting Belarusian language, democratic values and the idea of European integration of Belarus.

 In 1999-2003, Paval Sieviaryniec was he Deputy Chairman of the BPF Party.
 From 1994 to 2004 he was also chairman of the Young Front.
 Sieviaryniec was one of the organizers of the I Belarusian Youth Congress (July 2001), Kurapaty defense (September 2001 – June 2002), national campaign "European Belarus" (spring 2002), pre-election block "Young Belarus" (2004).